Chechen Revolution: Background

 During the Glasnost reforms, a nationalist opposition began to grow in Chechnya demanding more national self-determination for Chechen people, with some calling for independence.
 In July 1989, Bart (Unity) was established as a first overtly oppositional political organization in the republic.
 It was later renamed into the Vainakh Democratic Party in February 1990.
 It was instrumental in assembling the Chechen National Congress in November 1990.
 On 25 November the Congress declared the republic's sovereignty, albeit lacking legal authority.
 It proclaimed the sovereign Chechen Republic Nokhchi-cho.
 The National Congress elected Dzhokhar Dudayev, the Soviet air force major general serving in Estonia, as the chairman of its executive committee.
-The National Congress asked the Supreme Soviet of the Checheno-Ingush Autonomous Soviet Socialist Republic "to ratify the declaration of sovereignty".
+The National Congress asked the Supreme Soviet of the Checheno-Ingush Soviet Socialist Republic "to ratify the declaration of sovereignty".
 On 27 November, the Supreme Soviet passed the declaration of sovereignty, which was thus one of the last ones in the "parade of sovereignties".
 While most of the Russia's federal units ultimately declared about their sovereignty within the Russian SFSR, thus supporting Yeltsin rather than Gorbachev, Chechnya-Ingushetia and Tatarstan did not do so.
 Chechen declaration of sovereignty did not have reference that Chechnya was declaring sovereignty within Russian SFSR or USSR, as was the norm with the other republics, and it established the conditions under which the republic would sign Gorbachev's New Union Treaty.
 Despite the ambitious tone of the declaration, Soviet Chechen leader Doku Zavgayev only intended it to provoke economic and political concessions from Moscow.
 While Zavgayev grew defiant to central authorities, he still did not want Chechnya to secede from Moscow.
 Still, Gorbachev and his government were worried about Chechen claims, considering them to be excessive.

 Yeltsin also promised greater recognition to autonomies within the sovereign Russia, but Zavgayev refused to hold the Russian referendum to create the Russian presidency in March 1991, obeying Gorbachev's instructions.
 This led to Yeltsin's circle criticizing Zavgayev.
 Instead, Chechnya took part in Soviet referendum to preserve the USSR.
 This led to further criticism, since Yeltsin claimed that the referendum was called by Gorbachev to "fight against the Russian republic's independence".

 Gorbachev tried to present himself as a defender of "Soviet multiculturalism" against Yeltsin's Russian nationalism.
 The Russian ASSR (Autonomous Soviet Socialist Republic) leaders feared that the revitalized strength of the Russian SFSR threatened to relegate their place in the Russian and Soviet hierarchy.
 Also, the ASSR leaders, which were propelled through corruption and clan hierarchy, feared Yeltsin's brand of populism, which could sweep away the corrupt Party networks painted by nationalist populist democrat Yeltsin as "atavistic remnants of communism".